 In the world of microfinance, there are social returns to be accounted for, in addition to financial accountability.
 Implementing a social performance framework to conduct such accountability assessment enables organizations to understand whether their activities are indeed aligned with the mission, and the extent to which it is so.
 This is effectively done in retrospect of the Theory of Change defined while initiating the project.

-In other words, social performance is how well that mission is becoming a reality thanks to the actions of the organization.
+Social performance is how well that mission is becoming a reality thanks to the actions of the organization.
 But it also includes internal factors, taking into account how the organization is run.
 In this way, stakeholders get a holistic view of the “social” in social enterprise organizations.

 Given its comprehensiveness, a wide range of indicators is required in order to fully complete this social canvas.
 Depending on your organization type, you may want to complement this process using an existing standardized metrics framework.
-We’ll take a look at these issues but before diving in let’s take a look into the social performance concept itself.
+We’ll take a look at these issues but before diving, in let’s take a look into the social performance concept itself.

 The Importance of Measuring Social Performance